Finn's Tesla Powerwall 2 Review & Verdict

 - Backup Gateway offers extra space, which may save you an expensive switchboard upgrade.

-- If combined with Tesla car, it offers 'Charge From Solar' via any brand of EV Charger
+- If combined with a Tesla car, it offers 'Charge From Solar' via any brand of EV Charger

 - Reassuringly expensive.